CHASING HANOI’S SILVER FOX

 Later we came to realize that Tho apparently did decide to give us an educational experience.
 On his order a fascinating series of interviews was arranged with surviving guerillas from all the most famous confrontations in and around Saigon.
 Tho even put an old black and bullet proof Mercedes at our disposal.

-The car used to belong to South Vietnam’s president Nguyen Van Thieu, and I sometimes wandered what conversations had went on in the back seat, as the aging engine coughed itself through the hundreds of miles on the damaged roads of Southern Viet Nam.
+The car used to belong to South Vietnam’s president Nguyen Van Thieu, and I sometimes wondered what conversations had went on in the back seat, as the aging engine coughed itself through the hundreds of miles on the damaged roads of Southern Viet Nam.

 Tho himself soon went back to the North to become Minister for Security – I am sure he was the right man for the job, but alas for the poor souls that may have antagonized him.